demessiee/node-express-intro/Unit-1A.md

 ## Running a Node.js file

-Create a file named index.js in your project directory:
+Create a project directory for this lab and create a file named index.js in your project directory:

 ```
+mkdir lab1a
+cd lab1a
 touch index.js
 ```